Sedgwick

 Community life in Sedgwick centres around the public hall, which has served as a gathering place since opening in 1958, and the local CFA Rural Fire Station — both symbols of the locality's enduring community spirit.
 A historic 1877 water channel built to carry water from Malmsbury to Bendigo still passes through the southern and western parts of the locality, an impressive piece of regional infrastructure linking Sedgwick to the broader Central Victorian irrigation history.
 Residents enjoy a quiet rural lifestyle within comfortable driving distance of Bendigo's full range of schools, hospitals, shopping, and cultural amenities.

-Sedgwick falls under postcode 3551 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Ripon (Western Victoria) electorate.
+Sedgwick falls under postcode 3551 and is governed by the Greater Bendigo Council (Local Government Area).
+For federal elections, residents vote in the electorate of Nicholls, while state elections fall under the Ripon (Western Victoria) electorate.

 📍 Location